 So if 28 lights are out at night, but 28 others are left on in the day, does that cancel out?
 Bike Girl's Math says no.

-Day 3 of Bike Girl's Car-Free month was a pretty typical commute.
+Day 3 of Bike Girl's Car-Free monthwas a pretty typical commute.
 She got on her Carbon Fibre Dream Machine and cruised to work.
 There, she changed into the clothes she had brought the day before and ate the food also brought the day before.

 So Bike Girl would like to take this time to share some haikus about riding her Carbon Fibre Dream Machine.

-My feet are clipped in,
+My feet are clipped in, maximum efficiency ev'ry pedal stroke.

-in my tight padded bike shorts.
+My thighs look so good in my tight padded bike shorts.
+You know that it's true!

-'till an old man passes me.
+I think I'm so fast, 'till an old man passes me.
+Then, humility.

 Bike Girl was recently passed over for an interview by Green L.A.
-Girl on being a car-free lady.
+Girlon being a car-free lady.
 Bike Girl was initially outraged, but that outrage lasted only moments because, in fact, Bike Girl is not actually car-free.

 Bike Girl has a history of driving to work Mondays with her clothes and food for the week and biking three days.
 She then would drive Fridays to pick up the empty Tupperware and dirty clothes.
 Bike Girl also has to admit that she occasionally gets lazy and just drives for no reason.
 For instance, last week, Bike Girl had an ear infection, which provided an excellent excuse to remain in bed until a half hour before work and drive.